-To diagnose asthma, your doctor will review your asthma symptoms, your medical and family history, and perform lung function tests (also called pulmonary function tests) for asthma.
+To diagnose asthma, your doctor will review your asthma symptoms, your medical and family history, and may perform lung function tests (also called pulmonary function tests).
 Your doctor will be interested in any breathing problems you might have had, as well as a family history of asthma or other lung conditions, allergies, or a skin disease called eczema.
 It is important that you describe your symptoms of asthma in detail (coughing, wheezing, shortness of breath, chest tightness), including when and how often these symptoms occur.

 Your doctor will also perform a physical exam and listen to your heart and lungs.

 Along with the pulmonary function tests for asthma, your doctor might perform allergy tests, blood tests, and chest and sinus X-rays.
 All of these tests help your doctor determine if asthma is indeed present and if there are other conditions affecting it.

 What Are the Different Lung Function Tests for Asthma?

 Lung function tests for asthma include numerous procedures to diagnose lung problems.
 The two most common pulmonary function tests for asthma are spirometry and methacholine challenge tests.

 Spirometry: This pulmonary function test for asthma is a simple breathing test that measures how much air you can blow out of your lungs and how quickly.
 It is often used to determine the amount of airway obstruction you have.
 Spirometry can be done before and after you inhale a short-acting medication called a bronchodilator, such as albuterol.
 The bronchodilator causes your airways to expand, allowing for air to pass through freely.
 This test might also be done at future doctor visits to check your progress and to help your doctor determine if and how to adjust your treatment plan.